oriern/ProCluster/README.md

-# ClusterProp
+# ProCluster
-Code for "Content Selection for Multi Document Summarization via Salient Proposition Clustering" paper
+Code for "Proposition-Level Clustering for Multi-Document Summarization" paper